SagarDeka-2299/CanvasPlay2D/README.md

         // or initialise outside constructor
     }
 ```
--for Input look at **Input class
+- for Input look at **Input class
--start the game
+- start the game
     a.
 Create a scene
 ```typescript
     let scene1=new Scene()